baszalmstra/hotloading-experiment/README.md

-# Hotloading Experiment

-An experiment to:

-* Parse Mun
-* Generate machine code
-* Hotload Mun
+# Mun

+This is the main source code repository for [Mun](https://mun-lang.org).
+It contains the compiler and runtime.

 ## How to compile (MacOS / Linux)